impostorsguides/impostorsguides.github.io/rbenv/part-2/2-l-content.md

 }
 ```

-This case tests what happens when “1.2.3” exists as one of the versions that RBENV has installed.
-Here we see that part of the test setup is to create a subdirectory of “1.2.3” inside the *plural* `/versions` directory (*not* the singular `/version` directory).
+This case tests what happens when "1.2.3" exists as one of the versions that RBENV has installed.
+Here we see that part of the test setup is to create a subdirectory of "1.2.3" inside the *plural* `/versions` directory (*not* the singular `/version` directory).
 We then run `rbenv global`, but this time we pass it an argument of `1.2.3` to *set* the global Ruby version (as opposed to the previous test, where we just called `rbenv global` by itself to *get* the current global version).
-We finish up by running the getter command (`rbenv global`), asserting that a) the exit code was 0, and b) that “1.2.3” was printed to STDOUT.
+We finish up by running the getter command (`rbenv global`), asserting that a) the exit code was 0, and b) that "1.2.3" was printed to STDOUT.
 This ensures that we didn't break the command by running the setter command first.
 However, one thing I *think* is true is that this test doesn't actually ensure that the setter command was responsible for the current Ruby version being correct.
-To do that, we'd first have to run an earlier `rbenv global` getter command and assert that the response was “system” or whatever we want the “before” version to be.
+To do that, we'd first have to run an earlier `rbenv global` getter command and assert that the response was "system" or whatever we want the "before" version to be.
 I'd argue that this is a worthy addition via a PR, but I'll save this for another time.

 The final test in this spec file is: